dschadow/Java-Web-Security/README.md

 Java-Web-Security
 ==============

-All Java projects are created as **Apache Maven** projects (required are [Java 7](http://www.oracle.com/technetwork/java) and [Maven 3.0](http://maven.apache.org)).
-In Eclipse you therefore need to install the Maven integration and the **git m2e connector** via the Eclipse update manager before you can import them as new projects.
+All Java projects are created as **Maven** projects (required are [Java 7](http://www.oracle.com/technetwork/java) and [Apache Maven 3.0.x](http://maven.apache.org)).
+In **Eclipse** you therefore need to install the Maven integration via the Eclipse update manager.
+After that, you can either use the **git m2e connector (m2e-egit)** to import the new projects directly from the repository.
+Alternatively, you can clone the repository and use **Import Maven Projects** instead (no connector required here). **IntelliJ IDEA** supports this out of the box.

 **Mozilla Firefox** is the recommended and up until today working browser for all web applications in this repository.
-Keep in mind that browsers or some addons may block or filter certain attacks already.
-Deactivate all blocking or intercepting addons or try a different browser if a sample application is not working.
+Keep in mind that browsers or some add-ons may block or filter certain attacks already.
+Deactivate all blocking or intercepting add-ons or try a different browser if a sample application is not working.

 The easiest way to start a web application is to use the **Maven-Tomcat7-Plug-in** in each project directory to start a web application: **mvn tomcat7:run-war** (or simply **mvn** in the console, since this is the default goal).
 Open your browser and point it to **http://localhost:8080/PROJECT_NAME**, e.g. **http://localhost:8080/Ch04_OutputEscaping**.
 The project name is always the final part of the URL.